top of page

 10. Pain at Rest: In some cases, hip pain may persist even at rest or during periods of inactivity.

 This modified version of a Pallof press is one of our favorite go-to exercises for back pain, hip pain, or even upper and lower extremity injuries.
 It helps to target rotational stability through the core, which is where a lot of us tend to struggle and lack strength.
 Having a properly functioning core system is crucial for injury prevention and injury recovery.
+This is typically where we start with this exercise and make modifications to make it more or less challenging depending on the person.
+We usually recommend starting with 3 sets of 8 reps with an 8-second hold a good starting point before progressing to a harder variation.

 sports medicine chiropractor in Carrollton, TX.